 Other forms of clonic seizures, which are seen in older subjects, are more properly considered as absence status with marked myoclonus, often rhythmic, or prolonged myoclonic absences with the jerks repeated at 3/sec.

 NREM sleep is frequently accompanied by bilaterally synchronous polyspike discharges sometimes associated with myoclonus and leading at times to a hypnic clonic generalized epileptic seizure.
-But both discharges and seizures are absent from REM sleep (13).
+However, both discharges and seizures are absent from REM sleep (13).

 The ILAE Commission of 1981 classified generalized onset clonic seizures amongst generalized seizures together with generalized tonic-clonic seizures (GTCS), tonic seizures, myoclonic seizures, and absence seizures and defined them as follows: